TeoJJss/Quizi/README.md

 Projek ini perlulah dilari dalam XAMPP/WAMP.

 <em>
-This project is for my SPM Project-Based Learning (PBL) 2021, and is built using few programming languages for web development, including PHP, HTML, JavaScript and CSS. <br>
+This project is for my SPM Project-Based Learning (PBL) 2021, and is built using several programming languages for web development, including PHP, HTML, JavaScript and CSS. <br>
 This project is an quiz application which provide a platform for administrator to create quizzes and student can complete the quizzes.<br>
 To try out this project,
 Create a new database named "quiz" and import db.sql